Roscommon County Council – Customer Charter

 This Charter sets out the standards of service you may expect from Roscommon County Council.

-- If necessary to transfer you to a different department we will tell you why and give you its name and telephone number
+If it is necessary to transfer you to a different department, we will tell you why and give you its name and telephone number

 If you visit our offices you can expect that we will: